LocalAtBrown/article-rec-training-job/README.md

 The `article_rec_training_job.shared` module houses stuff that is shared between tasks and components, such as type definitions, data schemas, and `helper` utilities.

 Finally, this tasks-components design is a formalization of how the training job was originally conceived.
-It works for now, but as soon as things become more complicated, it might be worth considering breaking the job into multiple standalone functions and/or use pipeline orchestration tools like Apache Airflow.
-Since tasks are loosely coupled from one another and from components, this shouldn't make you want to pull your hair out :)
+It works for now, but as soon as things become more complicated, it might be worth considering breaking the job into multiple standalone functions and transition to workflow orchestration tools like Apache Airflow.
+That tasks are loosely coupled from one another and from components means breaking them up should be easy :)

 ## Development Tools